charliew0707/Conformal_Symmetry_Primer/README.md

-Conformal symmetry primer as a step to full conformal field theory.
-Research/Review paper
+Conformal symmetry/Field theory folder main is a primer/intro to Conformal Symmetry will update repo with notes/figures/code